destination-earth/DestinE_ESA_CityNexus/doc/source/index.rst

 Simulations are saved in the user workspace when available.
 Simulation in Figure 12 for instance shows forecast NO2 pollution values, calculated at a time slot around 03:00 on a weekend.

-In this demostration version, only 1 simulation per user per city is allowed in parallel.
+In this demonstration version, only 1 simulation per user per city is allowed in parallel.
 Simulations on different cities can be run in parallel, up to a maximum of 8 parallel simulations.
 A message informs when this limit is exceeded, in this case the simulation has to be started later when the system is less overloaded.

 Analysis & Visualization
 ========================